jceha/NewWebPage/README.md

 ## Current Projects
 #### Curious/Metacgonitive Robot Peers
-School of Computer Science, _Human-Computer Interaction Lab - Dr. Edith Law_
+School of Computer Science, _Human-Computer Interaction Lab - Dr. Edith Law_, Inria Bordeaux, _FLOWERS Lab - Dr. Pierre-Yves Oudeyer_
 - How does a curious or a metacognitive robot peer influence student learning?

 #### Co-designing Educational Robot Peer with Teachers
 School of Computer Science, _Human-Computer Interaction Lab - Dr. Edith Law_
-- We are working with teachers in an effort to discover what roles an enducational  robot peer could play for students in the classroom.
+- We are working with teachers in an effort to discover what roles an enducational  robot peer could play in the classroom.

 ## Upcoming Projects
 #### Neural Correlates of Curiosity